kartik-v/bootstrap-fileinput/CHANGE.md

 - (bug #1204): Correct merging of ajax callbacks.
 - (bug #1201, #1200): Correct `elErrorContainer` validation for `browseOnZoneClick`.
 - (enh #1197): Add new Font Awesome 5 Theme.
+- (enh #1193): Add drag and drop functionality for form based submissions.
 - (enh #1179): New property `reversePreviewOrder` to allow reversing files displayed in preview.
 - (enh #1178): Enhance BS button styling for default and FA themes.
 - (bug #1173): Correct `showRemove` validation in `fileActionSettings`.